2hYan9/CPP-Notes/README.md

 - [CH14](./C++%20Primer%20Plus.%20III.md#ch14): Talking about the "has-a" relationship, mutiple inheritance and class template

 ### Extension I: Multiple Thread Programing in C++
-Some concept are introduced to explain how to realize mutiple thread programming in C++ in the file named "Extension I: Mutiple Thread Programming in C++", and the contents of this file are listed blow:
+Some concept are introduced to explain how to realize mutiple thread programming in C++ in the file named "Extension I: Mutiple Thread Programming in C++", and the contents of this file are listed below: